 Major: Program of Study

-Ten 4-point courses (40 points) beyond the introductory level that focus on Europe and the Mediterranean region must be completed with a C or better, as follows:
+Ten 4-point courses (40 points) that focus on Europe and the Mediterranean region must be completed with a C or better, as follows:

 - Two courses in history